tonysparks/litac-lang/README.md

 # Features
 * functions, structures, unions, enums, typedefs
 * no headers, no need for forward declarations
-* generics for structs, unions and functions
+* generics for structs, unions, traits and functions
+* traits, with implicit implementations (like Go)
 * `using` which allows for flattening field access in structs, unions and function arguments
 * default parameters
 * type inference